Are Coconuts Safe For Your Kid?

-Using coconut oil in cooking improves digestion.
-It prevents stomach troubles like the irritable bowel syndrome (IBS).
+Using coconut oil in cooking improves digestion, prevents constipation and helps in relieving the symptoms of gastric disorders like irritable bowel syndrome (IBS).
 Cooking regularly with coconut oil gives your child the benefit of antimicrobial properties.

 - Improves immunity

 Coconut oil can boost immunity in children.
-According to OrganicFacts, it strengthens the immune system as it is loaded with antimicrobial lipids and acids that have antifungal, antibacterial and antiviral properties.
+According to the OrganicFacts website, it strengthens the immune system as it is loaded with antimicrobial lipids and acids that have antifungal, antibacterial and antiviral properties.

-Apply coconut oil to a bruise your child may have as it is an effective remedy against infections and speeds up the healing process.
+Apply coconut oil to a bruise your child may have.
+It is an effective remedy against infections and helps in faster wound healing.

 Coconut milk is extracted by grinding the meat of coconut.
 Dr. Axe says coconut milk is not actually milk but a liquid that is found inside mature coconuts.
 When you blend coconut meat and then strain it, the resulting liquid you get is coconut milk.